FDA approved for more than 25 years

 • High fever

-• Certain medications, like beta-blockers, some antidepressants, or anticoagulants
+• Certain medications like beta-blockers, certain antidepressants, and anticoagulants

 • Autoimmune disorders, particularly those affecting the thyroid (like Hashimoto’s and Graves’ disease)

-To learn more about what might be causing your hair loss (if not blow drying), check out our guide to common causes of hair thinning in men.
+To learn more about what might be causing your hair loss, check out our guide to common causes of hair thinning in men.

 And if you’re wondering if something else you’re doing may be contributing to hair loss, see our guides to steroids and hair loss and iodine and hair loss.

-Some types of hair loss, like telogen effluvium, are reversible once the underlying issues are addressed.
-That means you can reasonably expect to see full hair regrowth, and your hair should look like it did before.
+Some types of hair loss, like telogen effluvium, are reversible once you address the underlying issues.

-Male pattern baldness doesn’t have a cure, per se, but there are ways to prevent it from worsening.
-And with the right treatment, you might see some regrowth.
+Male pattern baldness doesn’t have a cure, but there are ways to prevent it from worsening.
+And with the right treatment, you might even see some regrowth.

-Below are hair loss medications, products, and lifestyle recommendations for treating hair loss caused by blow drying or other factors.
+Below are hair loss medications, products, and lifestyle recommendations for treating hair loss.

 Finasteride

-Finasteride is proven to slow hair loss and even stimulate hair growth.
-Studies show that this prescription medication can reduce DHT by as much as 90 percent.
+Finasteride is an oral medication proven to slow hair loss and potentially stimulate hair growth.
+Studies show it can reduce DHT by as much as 90 percent.

 Minoxidil

-This over-the-counter medication widens blood vessels and the hair follicle itself, allowing extra blood flow, oxygen, and nutrients to reach the scalp.
-In a study looking at minoxidil’s effects when used twice daily for a year, 62 percent of men saw a smaller area of hair loss.
+This over-the-counter (OTC) medication widens blood vessels and the hair follicle itself, allowing extra blood flow, oxygen, and nutrients to reach the scalp.

-We offer minoxidil liquid solution in a tincture bottle with a dropper that’s helpful for applying it to the scalp.
+We offer minoxidil liquid solution in a tincture bottle with a dropper that’s helpful for applying it to your scalp.
 Our minoxidil foam works the same but is applied with your fingers.

 Following an online consultation with one of our healthcare providers, oral minoxidil (in a chewable form) may also be an option.